The Moralization Corpus: Frame-Based Annotation and Analysis of Moralizing Speech Acts across Diverse Text Genres: Dataset and Annotation

 \section{Dataset and Annotation}

-Our dataset of moralizing text passages was created in four steps: (1) development of a dictionary of morality-indicating words; (2) retrieval of text snippets from large corpora and web sources based on the dictionary entries; (3) creation of an annotation scheme capturing key components of moralizations; and (4) a multi-step annotation process ensuring data quality.
+Our dataset of moralizing text passages was created in four steps: (1) development of a dictionary of morality-indicating words; (2) retrieval of text snippets from large corpora and web sources based on the dictionary entries; (3) creation of an annotation scheme capturing key components of moralizations; and (4) a multi-step annotation process ensuring data quality and consistency.

 \paragraph{Dictionary Creation.} To identify moralizing passages, we developed \textsc{DiMi}, a multilingual dictionary of morality-indicating words.
 Starting from a manually curated German seed list of 130 words (e.g., \textit{freedom, fairness, guilt}) \citep{felder2022diskurs}, we expanded it using co-occurrence profiles from the CCDB database \citep{belica2011semantische}.
-After manual cleaning, the dictionary comprised 3,000 entries, which we automatically translated into English, French, and Italian and manually verified.\footnote{Unlike existing moral dictionaries, our resource includes not only explicitly moral terms but also contextually moralizing words such as \textit{guise}.}
+After manual cleaning, the dictionary comprised 3,000 entries, which we automatically translated into English, French, and Italian and manually verified.\footnote{Unlike existing moral dictionaries, our resource includes not only explicitly moral terms but also contextually moralizing words such as \textit{guise}.
+Importantly, the lexicon itself does not distinguish between explicit and contextually moralizing terms; rather, this distinction is determined during annotation based on contextual use.}

 \paragraph{Data Collection.} Next, we used \textsc{DiMi} to query large corpora and online sources for text passages containing at least one dictionary entry.
 For each language (German, English, French, Italian), we retrieved 2,000 five-sentence snippets from seven genres: letters to the editor, interviews (both from various newspapers), parliamentary debates (plenary minutes), commentaries (opinion articles), court reports (newspaper articles about legal cases), Wikipedia discussions (where users discuss how to improve an article), and non-fiction books (on history, parenting, cultural studies, etc.).
 The German data were drawn from \textsc{DeReKo} \cite{ids2022dereko}, while other languages were collected from publicly available web texts.
 Each dataset was split into training (70\%), development (15\%), and test (15\%) sets, balanced across genres.